-(i) Recognition and measurement
+(i).
+Recognition and measurement

 Items of property, plant and equipment are measured at cost less accumulated depreciation and any accumulated impairment losses.
+The cost of certain items of property, plant and equipment at 1 January 2013, the Company's date of transition to IFRS, was determined with reference to its fair value at that date.